options-vault/options-vault/README.md

 # :moneybag: Options Vaults :moneybag:
-## A Decentralized Options Yield Strategy To Generate Income On Your Crypto
+## A Decentralized Options Arbitrage Strategy to Earn Sustainable Yield On Your Crypto

 Options yield vaults give you the ability to allocate your crypto to an automated options strategy to generate income.
 All you need to do is deposit crypto into our vault and the Clarity smart contracts execute a simple [covered call](https://www.investopedia.com/terms/c/coveredcall.asp) options arbitrage strategy for you.